gwastro/stellar-pbh-search/README.md

 ## Introduction ##

+We present the first search for gravitational waves from the coalescence of stellar mass and subsolar mass black holes with masses between 20 - 100 M and 0.01 - 1 M(10−10^3 MJ ), respectively.
+The observation of a single sub-solar mass black hole would establish the existence of primordial black holes and a possible component of dark matter.
+We search the ∼ 164 days of public LIGO data from 2015-2017 when LIGO-Hanford and LIGO-Livingston were simultaneously observing.
+We find no significant candidate gravitational-wave signals.
+Using this non-detection, we place a 90% upper limit on the rate of 30 − 0.01 M and 30 − 0.1 M mergers at < 1.2 × 10^6
+and < 1.6 × 10^4 Gpc−3 yr−1, respectively.
+If we consider binary formation through direct
+gravitationalwave braking, this kind of merger would be exceedingly rare if only the lighter black hole were primordial in origin (< 10−4 Gpc−3 yr−1).
+If both black holes are primordial in origin, we constrain the contribution of 1(0.1) M black holes to dark matter to < 3(0.3)%.

 This is the associated data release for our search for sub-solar mass black holes merging with stellar-mass black holes.
 A preprint version of the paper is [available on arxiv]().
 This release contains configuration files of the search, a top list of candidates, and the template bank used for the analysis.